FREQUENTLY ASKED QUESTIONS

 Nearly all acute and chronic primary care, with the exception of obstetrics/gynecology.

-Do you do HRT?
+Do you prescribe HRT?

 Do you practice Functional Medicine?